Learning how to plan a wedding from out of state starts with simplifying decisions, not adding more of them.

-Couples have always planned weddings in places they don’t live.
-We do it for the scenery, the thrill, the intimacy, and the uniqueness—destination-style weddings aren’t uncommon.
-But to plan a wedding from out of state can feel overwhelming if it’s approached the same way as a traditional wedding.
+Couples have always planned weddings in places they don’t live — for the scenery, the privacy, the sense of being somewhere that feels worth traveling to.
+But planning a wedding from out of state can feel overwhelming when approached the same way as a traditional local wedding.
+The distance compounds every decision.
+Vendor meetings that would take an hour in person take weeks over email.
+Small logistics questions pile up.
+The whole process starts to feel like a second job.

 Start With the Right Type of Venue

-- Have vast experience working with remote couples
+- Have experience working with couples planning from a distance

-If you’re still comparing options, our guide to micro wedding venues in North Carolina explains how these venues simplify the process.
+If you’re still comparing options, our guide to micro wedding venues in North Carolina explains how these venues simplify the remote planning process.

 Limit the Number of Vendors You Hire